awesome-workshop/gitlab-cms/_episodes/04-catservices.md

 >     MY_JOB_JWT:
 >        aud: "cms-cat-grid-proxy-service.app.cern.ch"
 > ~~~
-> Second, you need to query a service, hosted at `https://cms-cat-grid-proxy-service.app.cern.ch`, to give you a short lived VOMS proxy, on behalf of the `cmscat` service account.
+> Second, you need to query a service, hosted at `https://cms-cat-grid-proxy-service.app.cern.ch`, to give you a short-lived VOMS proxy, on behalf of the `cmscat` service account.
 This is achieved with the following lines:
 > ~~~
 > proxy=$(curl --fail-with-body -H "Authorization: ${MY_JOB_JWT}" "https://cms-cat-grid-proxy-service.app.cern.ch/api" | tr -d \")
 > ~~~
-> Finally, you need to decode the proxy and store it as a file and set the `X509_USER_PROXY` environment variable, with something like:
+> Finally, you need to decode the proxy, store it as a file, and set the `X509_USER_PROXY` environment variable using something like:
 > ~~~
 >- printf $proxy | base64 -d > myproxy
 >- export X509_USER_PROXY=$(pwd)/myproxy